linux-integrity/ima-doc/policy-syntax.rst

 permit_directio
 ^^^^^^^^^^^^^^^^^^^^^^^^

 This condition has no parameters.
-If the file is open with the ``O_DIRECT`` flag, this rule prevents the file from being measured or appraised.
+If the file is opened with the ``O_DIRECT`` flag, this rule prevents the file from being measured or appraised.

-Direct I/O (open with the ``O_DIRECT`` flag) is used to bypass file system buffering.
-The open permits direct access, not through the filesystem, often for databases.
+Direct I/O (open with the ``O_DIRECT`` flag) is used to bypass filesystem buffering.
+The open permits direct access to the file without buffering.
+It is often used for databases.

-IMA brings the entire file into memory, defeating the purpose of direct I/O. This rule prevents that.
+Without ``permit_directio``, IMA would read the entire file, thus thus defeating the expected performance gain expected from direct I/O. The following rules show how to prevent this:

    ::